Trump's push for new sex abuse trial is 'magical thinking,' Carroll says

 By Luc Cohen

-Trump, the frontrunner for the 2024 Republican presential nomination, on June 8 asked for a after the jury awarded Carroll $5 million, saying the damages were excessive because the jury did not find she was raped and because the alleged conduct did not cause her a diagnosed mental injury.
+Trump, the front-runner for the 2024 Republican presidential nomination, on June 8 asked for a after the jury awarded Carroll $5 million.
+Trump said the damages were excessive because the jury did not find Carroll was raped and because the alleged conduct did not cause her a diagnosed mental injury.

 They pointed to a psychologist's testimony at trial that Carroll had some symptoms of post-traumatic stress disorder.